RalfEggert/FrilleZFTool/README.md

     zf.php install zf <path> [<version>]

-    <path>              The directory where to install the ZF2 library
+    <path>               directory where to install the ZF2 library
-    <version>           The version to install, if not specified uses the last available
+    <version>            version to install, if not specified uses the last available

 ### Compile the PHAR file